BrianSammit/Smashing-Magazine/README.md

 # Smashing-Magazine

-The project consist in create a grayscale heat map of the website Amashin Magazine that indicates which elements have the greatest weight in the visual hierarchy..
+The project consist in create a grayscale heat map of the website smashing Magazine that indicates which elements have the greatest weight in the visual hierarchy..

 ![screenshot](./screenshot.png)